kubernetes/kubernetes/docs/proposals/cluster-capacity.md

 Queries can include node's free cpu and memory, volume claims, annotations, etc.
 Once a pod gets scheduled on a node, it can change its free resources and change the decision basis of the next scheduling iteration.

-Thus, when designing the predictor, one has to take into account the current cluster state and compute its next without changing the current one.
+Thus, when running the analysis, one has to take into account the current cluster state and compute its next state without changing the current one.
 I.e. simulate the pod scheduling and binding.
 The simulation consists of (not exclusively in this order):

-* estimation of the current cluster state (node info, available volume claims, etc.)
+* calculation of the current cluster state (node info, available volume claims, etc.)
 * execution of one scheduling iteration
 * update of scheduler caches based on scheduled pod

 Some consumed resources do not have to be specified in the pod (e.g. volume claims).
 These kind of consumed resources must be simulated accordingly.

-Once the current state is captured, prediction is no longer dependent on the cluster state.
+Once the current state is captured, analysis is no longer dependent on the cluster state.
 Thus, the estimation does not have to correspond to the real scheduling since:

 * some nodes can be deleted, some nodes can be evacuated, some nodes can be re-labeled/re-annotated
 * some pods can get evicted in the time of analysis
 * remaining capacity of nodes can increase/decrease

-Scheduler does not have to be aware of all node constraints.
+Scheduler does not have to be aware of all system constraints.
-For instance, Kubelet admission controller can have more knowledge not reported in node status.
+Admission controller has additional knowledge not available to the Scheduler that can change the pod requirements (or reject it).
+For instance, [resource quota](http://kubernetes.io/docs/admin/resourcequota/) admission can influence a number of pods that can be scheduled [per namespace](http://kubernetes.io/docs/admin/resourcequota/#object-count-quota).
+Or limit the maximal consumption of memory across all pods.
+Though, this limitation is artificial and independent of limitation of the underlying system (e.g. amount of cores or memory of each node, maximal number of GCE persistent disks per cloud), it needs to be taken into account when estimating remaining allocatable namespace scoped resources.

+Example: In a cluster with a capacity of 32 GiB RAM, and 16 cores, let team A use 20 Gib and 10 cores, let B use 10GiB and 4 cores, and hold 2GiB and 2 cores in reserve for future allocation.

 ### Future aspects to consider

-One could take into account [shared resources](http://kubernetes.io/docs/user-guide/compute-resources/#planned-improvements) when predicting free capacity (with fragmentation) as well.
+One could take into account [shared resources](http://kubernetes.io/docs/user-guide/compute-resources/#planned-improvements) when estimating free capacity (with fragmentation) as well.
 Currently, limit and requests are supported for cpu and memory resource types only.
 In future, the types can be extended to node disk space resources and custom [resource types](../../docs/design/resources.md#resource-types).